MartinWeindel/presto-kudu/README.md

   is created in Kudu when using this connector
 - Creating tables with range partitioning is incomplete.
 You have to use other Kudu clients for this case.
+- Using secured Kudu cluster has not been tested.

 ## Build
 The Presto-Kudu connector is a standard Maven project.